A restored barn from the 1800s. A farmhouse. A refuge. A home. The heart of the world.

 You are brought back to the wondrous feeling of your childhood, when you took a trip to the music store for the very first time.
 What are these strange machines?
 What juggernauts are they, and what is it that they do?
 Black tolex, white tolex.
 Witch hat knobs.
 Chicken head knobs.
 Red lights.
 Blue lights.
 Tubes.
 Solid state.
 Choices.
 While you are here, they are all yours.

 You feel a rush of emotion to your face.
 The engineer presses record.
 This is the moment you were always waiting for.
 Your fingers speak like a charismatic, tongue-speaking preacher.
-You don't know how you're doing this.
-It's foreign to you, and natural all at once.
 This place brings out something from inside of you that you were heretofore unaware of.
 You conjure ancestral spirits.
 You break open gaps in space and time.
-You manifest sounds into this world.
+Psychoacoustic heteroglossia that transcend generations.

 ~*~

-The cow moos at your departure.
-You scratch his chin because the engineer told you that he likes that.
-He gives you a mouth-bubbly kiss as a sign of his affection.
+The cow moos to you at your departure.
+You scratch his chin affectionately.
+He gives you a mouth-bubbly kiss.
 His breath smells of fresh-cut grass and molasses-soaked grain.
 These smells, sights, and sounds burn into your memory.

 You drive off into the sunset, looking back at the cow, its black and white spots as American as apple pie.